parryc/thevoid/templates/leflan/language_azeri.md

 : locative.
 Indicates location of an object or action, as well as time phrases related to seasons.

 -dAn
 : ablative.
 Indicates motion away from or out of an object or place.
 It has some additional uses as well.
 It can be used in comparative sentences and to mean "due to" or "because of".
 For example, <ex>_Onlar parka yağışdan getmədilər_ ⧸ We didn't go to the park because of the rain</ex>.
-It can also be used to indicate part of a whole, for example, <ex>_Bu köynəklərdən birni alıram_ ⧸ I am buying of these shorts</ex>.
+It can also be used to indicate part of a whole, for example, <ex>_Bu köynəklərdən birni alıram_ ⧸ I am buying one of these shorts</ex>.

 # Suffixes